Demonstrations of the challenges of speechreading can be found HERE

 Environmental Microphone only first, then FM Microphone only second, in noise, person speaking is 12 feet from listener.
 Source: Linda Thibideau, UT Dallas

 - Simulation of profound neuropathy then severe, moderate, mild and finally the recording without the ANSD simulation.
 Source: Details of this acoustic simulation can be found in a paper by Zeng, Oba, Garde, Sininger, and Starr (1999).
-Other sites.

 Simulations of Listening with a Cochlear Implant

 Note: people who are born deaf and then get implanted at a young age and those who had normal hearing that progressed into deafness do not “hear” the way that the simulations below suggest.
 Given time, intervention, motivation and encouragement, the experience of listening through a cochlear implant results in the brain of the person adapting to the electronic input of a cochlear implant which often results in “hearing” with clarity that has been described as being similar to persons typical hearing.
 Cochlear implants do not result in, nor are they equal replacements for normal hearing.
 People who use cochlear implants will perceive sound at a loudness that is quieter than typical hearing and they will be significantly at a disadvantage when listening in noisy situations and at a distance.
 Of course vocabulary deficits, attention issues, and any area of educational delay will impact how well a person performs with a cochlear implant, regardless of how well or how clearly they “hear.”

 - 1, 4, 8, 12 and 20 channel cochlear implant simulations for speech and music Source: The Hearing Journal published an article by Patrick M. Zurek and Joseph G. Desloge (of Sensimetrics Corporation) in its July 2007 issue entitled “Hearing loss and prosthesis simulation in audiology”.